Charles Hoskins: Taking over from William Sandford

 G & C Hoskins became the owners of the blast furnace, a colliery, coke ovens, steelmaking furnaces, rolling mills, an iron ore mine at Coombing Park near Carcoar, an iron ore lease near Cadia, and 400 acres of freehold land at Lithgow, as well as Sandford's house on his 2000-acre estate, 'Eskroy Park', near Bowenfels.

 Charles Hoskins relocated to Lithgow, to manage the Eskbank works, assisted his two elder sons, Guildford and Cecil.
 Charles's elder brother George and George's three sons (George jnr, Leslie, and Harold) managed the pipe manufacturing business, which was about to undergo a large expansion involving the opening of a new pipe plant at Rhodes in 1911.
+By 1914, the combined output of the two pipe plants was over 50,000 tons of pipes and castings, per year, using pig iron from Lithgow as the raw material.

-As for the management team, Sandford, his two sons, and their reliable and competent General Manager, William Thornley, were lost to the Hoskins, but most of the line management came over, which was crucial to the Hoskins' subsequent success.
+As for the management team of the Lithgow works, Sandford, his two sons, and their reliable and competent General Manager, William Thornley, were lost to the Hoskins, but most of the line management came over, which was crucial to the Hoskins' subsequent success.

 William Sandford Limited had been a large enterprise employing over 700 workers.
 Although notionally a public company, it had been run more like the private company of the Sandford family, who held nearly all the company's shares.
 Sandford had managed the company in an idiosyncratic manner.
 Sandford had employed his workers under contracts, with different wage rates in different parts of the works.

 Upon taking over, the businesslike Hoskins found the account books in a mess.
 The costs of production were difficult to identify and understand but turned out to be higher than expected.
 The Lithgow works had been making a loss, which became clear within a year after the take over.